operativeit/nova-signature/README.md

 In your nova resource make the field `Eom\NovaSignature\NovaSignature`.
 This field fits perfectly with a `TEXT` column and can be used both for resources and actions.

+On your database schema, you must use text type for the signature field as data are store in base64 format directly into database.

 ```php
 use EomPlus\NovaSignature\Signature;